TymeFly/eel/README.md

 ##### Data types
 EEL natively supports 4 data types.
 These are named differently from their Java equivalents, to distinguish between data that is in the EEL and Java domains.

-The EEL data types are:
+These types are:
 - **Text**

   Text literals can be written in the form `"..."` or `'...'`.
 The opening quote can be either a single or a double